Canon M5 vs Samsung NX500

 It is notable that the M5 has a microphone port, which is missing on the NX500.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The M5 is a recent model that features in the current product line-up of Canon.
-In contrast, the NX500 has been discontinued (but can be found pre-owned on eBay).
-There has not been a direct replacement model for the NX500 from Samsung.
+Both the M5 and the NX500 have been discontinued, but can regularly be found used on ebay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Canon and Samsung.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Samsung websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon M5 and the Samsung NX500?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.